aolvos/imageboot-16/README.md

 This project includes :
 1) Bootloader source code written in assembly
-2) Image decoding programs written in qb64 and c++ Compilation scripts are not included.
+2) Image decoding programs written in qb64 and c++ !Compilation scripts are not included.

 Converting PNG to BIN :
 1) Put your PNG picture in the project directory